Table of Contents

 A freelance permit is issued in your personal name.
 It covers a defined set of professional activities, allows you to invoice clients, and supports a UAE residence visa.
 It is the lower-cost entry point, and for very early-stage creators it often makes sense.
 (Please note that Meydan Free Zone does not offer freelance permits.)

-Visa economics shift materially too.
-A company license can support multiple investor or employee visas, which is super useful the moment you want to bring in an editor, manager, or business partner.
-Comparatively, a freelance permit is generally limited to personal residency and immediate family.
+| Visa allocations | Generally limited to personal residency and immediate family | Can support multiple investor or employee visas, useful the moment you want to bring in an editor, manager, or business partner |

 What Activity Codes Should Go on an Influencer’s Company License in Dubai?